-A 114 N on-Audit fees l Audit firm CPA Audit fees System design Register- aton Human resources Others subtotal Service period Note Pricewaterhouse Coopers, Taiwan Hua-Ling Liang Chung-Hsi Lai 7, 586 - - - 3, 564 3, 564 1/1/2018- 12/31/2018 Non-audit fee - Others refer to Internal control audit 1,206 thousands; Other consulting 1,755 thousands and TP consulting 603 thousands
+Audit firm CPA Aud fee A 1:4 Non-Audit fees fees System design Registration Human resources Others subtotal Service period Note Hsiao-Tzu Chou Hua-Ling Liang 7, 787 3, 205 3, 205 1/1/2019- 12/31/2019 Non-audit fee - Others refer to Internal control audit 1,236 thousands; Other consulting 1,196 thousands and TP consulting 773 thousands

-- 3.6.3 Replaced the audit firm and the audit fees paid to the new audit firm was less than the payment of previous year: None - 3.6.4 Audit fees reduced more than 15% year over year: None - 3.6.5 Information on replacement of certified public accountant: None (Due to the internal rotation and adjustment of PwC, Ms. Hsiao-Tzu Chou substituted for Mr. Chung-Hsi Lai in 2019)

-3.7 The Company's Chairman, President, or any managerial officer in charge of finance or accounting matters has in the most recent year held a position at the accounting firm of its certified public accountant or at an affiliated companies of such accounting firm, the name and position of the person, and the period during which the position was held.
+- 3.6.3 Replaced the audit firm and the audit fees paid to the new audit firm was less than the payment of previous year: None - 3.6.4 Audit fees reduced more than 10% year over year: None - 3.6.5 Information on replacement of certified public accountant: None (Due to the internal rotation and adjustment of PwC, Ms. Hsiao-Tzu Chou substituted for Mr. Chung-Hsi Lai in 2019) - 3.7 The Company's Chairman, President, or any managerial officer in charge of finance or accounting matters has in the most recent year held a position at the accounting firm of its certified public accountant or at an affiliated companies of such accounting firm, the name and position of the person, and the period during which the position was held.

-- 3.8 Changes in shareholding of Directors, supervisors, officers and major shareholders holding more than 10% shares for the most recent year to the date of the annual report printed. - 3.8.1 Net Change in Shareholding and Net Change in Shares Pledged by Directors, Management and Shareholders with 10% Shareholdings or More
+3.8 Changes in shareholding of Directors, supervisors, officers and major shareholders holding more than 10% shares for the most recent year to the date of the annual report printed.